Skip to content

 • The base license must appear before overlays.

-• Recommended: use the license file downloaded from your account dashboard.
+• It is recommended to use the license file downloaded from your account dashboard.

 text